top of page

 Model of Rob from 'Wildful', a graphic novel by Kengo Kurimoto

 I made a model of each character to better understand them.
-It turned out the model was useful to draw difficult angles from too...
+It turned out the model was useful to draw those difficult angles from too...

 Modelling for 'Wildful', a graphic novel by Kengo Kurimoto